shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 ---
 layout: doc
 permalink: /docs/extensions/tutorials/connecting-to-api
-title: Connect to 3rd party API
+title: Connecting to Third Party API
 section: Tutorials
 ---

-# Connecting to 3rd party API
+# Connecting to Third Party API

-As Shoutem apps are plain React Native apps, you can connect to any API.
+Since Shoutem apps are plain React Native apps, you can connect to any API.
 It's very simple to do [networking in React Native](https://facebook.github.io/react-native/docs/network.html).
 Basically, React Native enables you to use [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) out of the box, a simple interface for communicating with API endpoints.
 If, however, you need something more sophisticated, you can use [Async Actions](https://github.com/reactjs/redux/blob/master/docs/advanced/AsyncActions.md) in Redux.

-In this tutorial we'll explain how to build a simple React Native app fetching the photo of the day from [NASA's API](https://api.nasa.gov/index.html).
-We'll also use [Shoutem UI toolkit]({{ site.url }}/docs/ui-toolkit/introduction).
+In this tutorial we'll explain how to build a simple React Native app fetching the photo of the day from [NASA's APOD API](https://api.nasa.gov/index.html).
+We'll also use the [Shoutem UI toolkit]({{ site.url }}/docs/ui-toolkit/introduction).
 Here's how the completed app should look:

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/connecting-to-api/final.png'/>